21 interesting facts about Oman, the land of incense

 -

-Oman's flag consists of three stripes (white, green and red) with a red bar on the left side, which contains the national emblem.
-White represents the imam and peace; Green stands for the mountains and fertility; Red stands for the indigenous people, the Kharijite Muslims, and is common on flags of the Gulf States.
+Oman's flag consists of three stripes (white, green and red) with a red bar on the left side containing the national emblem.
+White represents the Imam and peace; Green represents the mountains and fertility; Red represents the indigenous people, the Kharijite Muslims, and is common on flags of the Gulf states.
 (Source: DK Publishing (2008) Complete Flags of the World.
 London: DK)

-Lonely Planet Oman, United Arab Emirates and Arabian Peninsula contains many other interesting facts about Oman and a comprehensive travel guide for the region.
+Lonely Planet Oman, United Arab Emirates and Arabian Peninsula contains many more interesting facts about Oman, as well as a comprehensive travel guide to the region.

 Mission statement: Atlas & Boots